top of page

 Fences

 At various points along the inner Perimeter are positioned what the Hunt team call "Springboards".
-These provide the player a quick exit out of Compound after finding the clue or killing the Boss.
+These provide the player a quick exit out of the Compound after finding the clue or killing the Boss.

 Springboards